Near-unit efficiency of chiral state conversion via hybrid-Liouvillian dynamics

 Consider the EP manifold in the $(\alpha,\theta,q)$ space, cf.~Fig.~\ref{fig:setup+EPsurface}(b).
 Let us for a moment ignore the fact that the EP manifold extends to $\alpha\rightarrow\infty$ and pretend that one can encircle it.
 The \emph{chirality} of chiral state conversion originates in the switching of the system eigenmodes as one goes around an exceptional point \citep{Zhong2018}.
 The switching itself stems from the spectrum non-analiticity at the EP.
 Since the EP manifold is continuous as a function of $q$, the effective non-analiticity of the entire EP manifold should be the same at any given $q$.
 This implies that the switching of the respective eigenmodes at different $q$ obeys the same rules.
 Therefore, one expects the same chiral state conversion behavior at all $q$.
 Note, however, that the eigenmodes of the hL are $q$-dependent, i.e., the final state may depend on the value of $q$ at the beginning/end of the trajectory.

 Recall now that the structure extends to $\alpha\rightarrow\infty$, so that encircling the entire structure is impossible.
 It follows that it is impossible to encircle even part of the structure in a completely adiabatic way.
 For example, trying to encircle the lines of 3rd order EPs one must cross the surfaces of 2nd order EPs, cf.~Fig.~\ref{fig:trajectories_slow}.
-On that sub-manifold some of the eigenvalues coincide making it impossible to satisfy the adiabaticity condition \footnote{The condition for adiabaticity is $|\lambda_{i}-\lambda_{j}|T\gg1$, where $\lambda_{i}$ are the eigenvalues of the evolution operator and $T$ is the typical timescale of changing the system parameters.}.
+On that sub-manifold some of the eigenvalues coincide making it impossible to satisfy the adiabaticity condition \citep{AdiabaticityFoot}.
 We call such evolution x-adiabatic, i.e. adiabatic everywhere except for a few points along the trajectory.

 In order to investigate chiral state conversion under x-adiabatic evolution, we perform a numerical investigation for two families of closed trajectories, cf.~Fig.~\ref{fig:trajectories_slow}.
 The first family comprises trajectories that start and end in the $q=0$ plane, with the postselection rate varied along the trajectory.
 The second family comprises trajectories with a fixed $q$, i.e. the postselection rate remains constant along the trajectory.
 In reference to their shape, we denote the first family \emph{tilted} and the second one \emph{flat}.
 The tilted trajectories start at $(0,\pi/2,0)$, then reach $(\alpha_{0},\pi/2,q_{0})$ at the mid-point, and finally return back to the initial point: